The honeybush industry

 |Honeybush tea packaging|

-South Africa’s honeybush industry is still very young and produces only about 200 tonnes of honeybush each year.
+South Africa’s honeybush industry is still very young and produces only a couple of hundred tonnes of processed honeybush tea each year.
 Most of this crop is exported to countries such as the Netherlands, Germany, the UK and the USA.

 As a unique and indigenous fynbos crop, honeybush has a unique selling point and significant potential to be marketed and positioned as a niche product in speciality tea markets around the world.
 As more people are discovering its pleasing taste and health-boosting potential, the popularity of honeybush tea is on the rise.